background: true and all

 |---|---|---|---|

-background | bool | false | Run as a background fork |
+background | bool | false (routines), true (reminders) | Run as a background fork |

 isolated | bool | false | Fresh session, no history |

-model | string | — | Model override (isolated only) |
+model | string | — | Model override |

 thinking | bool | true | Extended thinking override |

-update_main_session | string | on_ping | always, on_ping, freely, blocked |
+update-main-session | string | on_ping | always, on_ping, freely, blocked |

-allow_ping | bool | true | Allow pings. critical does not bypass. |
+allow-ping | bool | true | Allow pings. critical does not bypass. |

-allowed_tools | list[string] | — | Tool whitelist (SDK format) |
+allowed-tools | list[string] | — | Additional tools merged with default tools |

-disallowed_tools | list[string] | — | Tool blacklist (SDK format) |
+skills | list[string] | — | Skills to load at fire time |

 Examples